mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 Now that we have seen our project code running in native, it is time to transform our sample widget into an actual group box widget.

 Open up your group box widget project folder in your IDE of choice.
 From now on, all file references will be relative to this project folder.
-Op

-Open the **(YourMendixProject)/CustomWidgets/TextBox** folder in your IDE of choice.
-From now on, all file references will be relative to this path.
+#### 3.3.1 Creating static UI

 First we will change the display component.
 A display component represents the widget and doesn't interact with Mendix specific APIs and, therefore, can be used in any React application.
 The current display component is located in **src/components** and has the filename **HelloWorldSample.tsx**.
 Open this file and you can see a typical React Native component with a render method.
 This method returns the Graphical User Inteface (GUI) of the component.